An Open Letter to Suno. Please, For the Love of Music, Fix Your UI.

 Dear Suno Team,

 Your AI is revolutionary.
-You’ve democratized music creation in ways that seemed impossible.
+You’ve democratized music creation in ways that seemed not possible.
 Your audio quality is stunning.
-You’re changing the creative landscape.
+You’re changing the creative landscape on a planetary scale.

-Here’s what broke me: I upgraded to Premier specifically for Suno Studio’s editing capabilities.
-I was excited.
-Finally, I thought, proper tools instead of endless export-edit-import chores.
+But here’s what broke me definitively: I upgraded to Premier specifically for the much vaunted Suno Studio’s editing capabilities.
+I was excited: finally, I thought, proper native tools instead of those endless export-edit-import chores I used to.

 Not “it took me a while.”
 I genuinely couldn’t understand where to start.
-I’ve been doing web and graphic design professionally since 2007.
+I’ve been doing design professionally for two decades.
 I understand information hierarchy.
 I navigate complex software daily.
-But Suno Studio felt like trying to play an inside-out synth with keys randomly glued to the walls of a lightless maze.
+But Suno Studio felt like a maze.

-When someone pays $30/month for better tools and can’t use them, that’s not a learning curve—that’s a design failure.
+When someone pays $30/month for better tools and can’t use them, that’s not just a steep learning curve every new software supposes.
+That’s a design failure.

 Here’s what happened: